 Dortmund's cooperation with AbsInt and the Universities of Bologna and Linköping exceeds expectations.
-Future opportunities include a commercialization of some of the results, for example through COWARE, ACE, AbsInt or ICD, a technology transfer centre located at Dortmund and headed by Peter Marwedel.
+The cooperation with the IMEC meets expectations.
+Future opportunities include a commercialization of some of the results, for example through the technology transfer center ICD, located at Dortmund and headed by Peter Marwedel.
+The organization of the SCOPES 2007 Workshop on Software and Compilers for Embedded Systems by Dortmund University supported by Artist2 led to the publication of 12 papers of very high quality.